 The application, the common sense and the preferences determine the extent of coverage.
 For example, if you work in a studio you can mix rather in an enjoyable environment.

 On the other hand, if you treat a church where the spoken word and rock bands alternate the bigger sound absorption can be more useful.
 Start from 10% with a coverage of 20%.
 If you are unsatisfied simply add some more.
 It is really so easy.

-When dealing with the acoustics of a room we usually try to control the sound reflections by mounting acoustic absorber on the wall and ceiling where they are the most effective.
-This is usually performed with acoustic absorber.
+When dealing with the acoustics of a room we usually try to control the sound reflections by mounting diffusers on the wall and ceiling where they are the most effective.
+This is usually performed with absorber.
 You can choose from several types of acoustic panels on the market.
 Each of them has its strength and weakness.